Viewing the changelog

 Note, the option to add a watch will only be available if the administrator has enabled watches for the repository.

-Navigate to the activity stream that you want to watch.
+- Navigate to the activity stream that you want to watch, as described above.